Frequently Asked Questions

 ACE Scholars Services supports former foster youth in their efforts to obtain a college education at CSUSM.
 The program provides a variety of personalized services including advising, priority class registration, counseling, access to resources in the Jan and Esther Stearns Center for ACE Scholars, recreational events, workshops and more.

-Incoming CSUSM freshmen and transfer students age 26 or younger who were in foster care on or after their 13th birthday for at least two years are invited to apply to the program.
+Incoming CSUSM freshmen and transfer students age 30 or younger who were in foster care on or after their 13th birthday for at least two years are invited to apply to the program.
 Those who have been in foster care for less than two years but are participating in Extended Foster Care are also eligible to apply.
 ACE also offers exceptions to the eligibility criteria on an individual basis.
 Contact us and we'll talk it through.

 As a former foster youth, you qualify for significant financial aid through a variety of grants in addition to receiving Extended Foster Care benefits; this typically provides ACE Scholars with the financial resources needed to meet most of the costs of their education expenses.
 ACE Scholars Services does provide emergency financial assistance, textbook funds, and resources for a variety of scholarship opportunities.